MediaComem/comem-archioweb/subjects/wamp/README.md

 <img src='images/security.png' class='w30' />

+### Transport-level security

+The WAMP protocol itself does not encrypt messages.

+When using WAMP with WebSockets, you should use [**Transport Layer Security** (TLS)][tls] with a `wss://` URL.
+The router should present a valid TLS certificate to authenticate itself to the client.
+There is no other mechanism to authenticate the router.

+The router is **trusted** and can read all messages.

 ### WAMP realms and sessions

 When a WAMP Client (a Caller, Callee, Subscriber or Publisher) connects to a